 Anyone can contact Hospicare to begin the referral process; the referral does not have to begin with a physician.
+When you contact Hospicare, someone from our staff will respond as soon as possible to give you the information you need, answer questions, and schedule an initial visit if desired.

 To begin the process, call our admissions staff at 607-272-0212.